aangelalvarez/X/README.md

 2. Open XAAMP and start both Apache and MySQL

-3. Open localhost/phpmyadmin/ in a browser
+3. Open localhost/phpmyadmin/ on a browser tab

 4. Create a DataBase called "x"